SiqiLi1020/Deep-Kernel-Method-for-PET-Image-Reconstruction/README.md

 Last updated date: 6/13/2022

-Prerequistites:
+# Prerequistites
 	Python 3.7 (or 3.x)
 	PyTorch
 	Matlab R2021a

+# Overview
 Note that, the current deep kernel is a single-subject learning method.
 The training and testing projection data must be same!

-1. Deep kernel training:
+# Deep kernel training

 a).
 You can re-train the deep kernel model to obtain the kernel matrix by running Train_deel_kernel.py
 	An initial model is stored in 'initialization model' folder.